Overview

 | Publishable | stile_pk_... | Frontend-safe.
 Limited scope. |

 Keys are managed at dashboard.stile.id/api-keys; secret keys are shown once at creation.
-There's a single environment — every organization is live by default.
-To build and test without billing or a webhook endpoint, enable sandbox mode on a testing organization.
-See Testing for what sandbox mode covers.
+There is one API environment, and every organization is live by default.
+To build and test without billing or a required webhook endpoint, ask Stile support to enable sandbox mode on a dedicated testing organization.
+Sandbox changes organization behavior, not the base URL or key format.

 Keep secret keys on the server